dziedzorm-ops/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1. A script that creates an alias
+0. A script that creates an alias
-2. A scripts that print hello user
+1. A scripts that print hello user
 2. Adding Path
-3. Ascript that counts the number of directories
+3. A script that counts the number of directories
+4. A script that list environment variable